alexander-naumov/openbsd_snmp3_check/README.md

 0
 ```

-By setting waring thresholds to 20% output string chages to WARNING and rerurn
+By setting waring thresholds to 20% output string chages to WARNING and return
 code is now 1

 ```